Q: How do you pronounce Amizade?

 Q: Do all Amizade programs gain college credit?

 A: No, Amizade is not just for college students.
 Our service-learning courses are accredited through West Virginia University and our faculty-led group programming allows universities to lead their own groups at our various sites.
-However, group, open group, and individual programming provides volunteering opportunities for those not seeking university credit.
+However, individual programming provides volunteering opportunities for those not seeking university credit.

 Q: Do you have liability insurance?

 A: Yes, we carry both international and domestic liability insurance, as well as all other necessary insurances.
 It’s important to note that Amizade works very closely with our on-sight coordinators as well as monitors global events regarding the regions of our involvement.
-Amizade boosts a 17-year strong safety record with 6,000 volunteers to date serving without injury.
+Amizade boasts a 23-year strong safety record with 10,000 volunteers to date serving without injury.

 Q: Do you offer health, evacuation, or trip insurance for your programs?

-A: Yes, Amizade is proud to announce that, in addition to complimentary health and evacuation for all individual, group, and open group volunteer programs, we now include trip protection as well.
+A: Yes, Amizade is proud to announce that, in addition to complimentary health and evacuation for all individual and group volunteer programs, we now include trip protection as well.
 Please note that this is for all international programs only, and not available for US programs.

 Q: Where do we sleep?